ryanjpayne/bash-rhel-docker-setup/README.md

 # bash-rhel-docker-setup
-Install and set-up Docker on AWS-Hosted RHEL Instance
+Bash script to install and set-up Docker on AWS-Hosted RHEL Instance